In spite of the coronavirus pandemic, the New Jersey real estate market is booming.

-Pro Tip: Foreclosures at housing auctions can be bought with hard money.
-You will need to go through a few steps and work closely with your lender, but hard money is a very popular choice for financing foreclosures at auction.
-Read our guide on how to use hard money to buy a foreclosure at auction for more information.
+Pro Tip: Foreclosures at housing auctions can be bought with private money.
+You will need to go through a few steps and work closely with your lender, but private money is a very popular choice for financing foreclosures at auction.
+Read our guide on how to use private money to buy a foreclosure at auction for more information.
 Or get in touch with us if you want to discuss financing for your next foreclosure property.

 2. Inspections Are Pivotal

 Investing in a top-notch home inspector or surveyor could save you thousands in the long term.
 This is particularly pertinent if the house hasn’t been occupied for a period of time.
 Experienced surveyors will be able to identify any foundational weaknesses and structural defects.
 In turn, this can help you avoid any nasty surprises during the renovation.